ResearchObject/governance/org-docs/STEERING-COMMITTEE.md

 # Meetings

-Meetings will take place at selected instances of the RO-Crate Community call, with participating open to anyone by voting restricted to committee members.
+Meetings will take place at selected instances of the RO-Crate Community call, with participating open to anyone, but with voting restricted to committee members.
+If sensitive matters arise special meetings may be called.

 A combined agenda / minutes document in Google Docs will be used to run meetings, and a copy of the minutes will be added to this github repository after each meeting by the Chair.